Health Topics

 - Healthy fats

 Along with healthy eating, you can help keep your blood sugar in target range by maintaining a healthy weight.
 People with type 2 diabetes are often overweight or obese.
-Losing even 10 pounds (4.5 kilograms) can help you manage your diabetes better.
+Losing even 10 pounds (lb) or 4.5 kilograms (kg) can help you manage your diabetes better and more easily.
 Eating healthy foods and staying active (for example, 150 total minutes of walking or other activity per week) can help you meet and maintain your weight loss goal.
 Activity lets your muscles use sugar from the blood without needing insulin to move the sugar into the muscle cells.

 HOW CARBOHYDRATES AFFECT BLOOD SUGAR